marcdel/react-testbed/README.md

 * Clone the repository
 * Install dependencies with `yarn`
 * Use the standard create-react-app scripts `npm start`, `npm test`, `npm run build`.
+* Set up Heroku for staging and PR review apps.